Brit Chadasha Foundations-Concepts in Romans-Chapter 7

 v 11… for sin (the sin nature was now aroused against him) taking opportunity through the commandment, deceived me, and through it killed me.

-v 12… So then, the Torah is holy (has a kedusha; set apart from all the other religious books of the world) and the commandment is holy (has a kedusha) and righteous and good (the Torah was given to show what is holy, righteous and good, not to produce righteousness.
+v 12… So then, the Torah is holy (has a kedusha; set apart from all the other religious books of the world with its limitations and restrictions being set apart to God’s service, etc) and the commandment is holy (has a kedusha) and righteous and good (a parallelism; the Torah was given to show what is holy, righteous and good, not to produce righteousness.
 It is like a marriage counselor that tries to help).

 v 13… Therefore (for this reason) did that which is good become death for me?
 May it never be!
-Rather, it was sin (the sin nature) in order that it might be shown (pointed out) to be sin (the sin nature) by effecting my death through that which is good, that through the commandment sin (the sin nature) might become utterly sinful (the Torah, as a counselor, says that the believer’s relationship to the first husband, death, is over).
+Rather, it was sin (the sin nature) in order that it might be shown (pointed out) to be sin (the sin nature) by effecting my death through that which is good, that through the commandment sin (the sin nature) might become utterly sinful (the Torah, as a counselor, says that the believer’s relationship to the first husband, death, is over and now you can be married to a new husband).

 v 14…For we know that the Torah is spiritual, but I am of the flesh (Yeshua uses his marriage counselor, Torah, through faith and the Holy Spirit in our hearts), sold into bondage of sin (the sin nature).